Batla House: Release

+Theatrical

-The film was released on 15 August 2019, coinciding with Independence Day and clashing with Akshay Kumar's Mission Mangal.
+The film was released on 15 August 2019, coinciding with Independence Day (India).

+Home media

+Batla House began streaming on Amazon Prime Video from October 2019.

 Soundtrack

-The songs are composed by Rochak Kohli, Tanishk Bagchi, Taz and Ankit Tiwari.
-Lyrics are written by Tanishk Bagchi, Gautam Sharma, Gurpreet Saini, and Prince Dubey.
+The soundtrack is composed by Rochak Kohli, Tanishk Bagchi, Taz and Ankit Tiwari, with the lyrics written by Bagchi, Gautam Sharma, Gurpreet Saini, and Prince Dubey.
 The first song, "O Saki Saki," is a version of the song "of the same name" from the 2004 film Musafir.
 The song "O Saki Saki" was launched on 15 July 2019.
-"O Saki Saki" has become a TikTok trend as of June 2020 with users doing the dance, and had also become the namesake for a character in the Japanese manga and anime series Girlfriend, Girlfriend.

 One of the songs, "Gallan Goriyan", was removed from the film's final cut and was instead released as a separate single due to thematic inconsistency at the time of the film's release.
 The song, a recreated version of an eponymous original from the 2000 album Oh Laila, was released on 11 June 2020 by T-Series.
-The song tells the prequel of this movie.